Active and Passive Audience Definition, Theory, Example & Difference

 Demographic Market Segmentation Factors

-Geographic segmentation means separating people into similar subgroups based on geographical factors such as residence, climate, and population.
-It highlights the location and environment of the audience.
+Geographic segmentation refers to grouping individuals into similar subgroups based on geographic factors such as residence, climate, and population.
+It highlights the audience’s location and environment.

 Geographic Factors

-The Geographic Factors are Place of residence, Season and Climate, and Population.
+The Geographic Factors are Place of residence, Season climate, and Population.

-Place of residence refers to rural and urban areas where the audience lives permanently or temporarily.
-People from urban and rural areas are different in their lifestyles, such as dress up, outlook, and attitudes.
+Place of residence refers to rural or urban areas where the audience lives, whether permanently or temporarily.
+People in urban and rural areas differ in their lifestyles, including dress, appearance, and attitudes.
 Therefore, market segmentation is essential before starting an advertising or social campaign.

-Season refers to a specific time of year categorized by a particular climate condition.
-For example, the United States has four seasons, including Autumn, Spring, Summer, and Winter.
+Season refers to a specific period of the year characterized by a particular climate.
+For example, the United States has four seasons: Autumn, Spring, Summer, and Winter.

 For example, Ice cream companies earn more money in the summer season than in winter.
-In contrast, the blanket-selling company focuses on the winter season for marketing.
+In contrast, the blanket-selling company focuses its marketing on the winter season.
 The company needs to focus on geographic segmentation for the advertising campaigns.

 Population means the inhabitants of a particular area; for example, the capital city, metropolitan city, or small town.
-However, they imply almost similar characteristics but have some differences too.
+However, they share similar characteristics but also differ.

 Psychographic segmentation separates people into similar subgroups based on psychographic factors such as values, beliefs, attitudes, and behaviors.
-These factors indicate the internal mental characteristics of people.
+These factors indicate individuals’ internal psychological characteristics.

 Psychographic Factors

-The four psychographic factors of market segmentation are values, beliefs, attitudes, and behaviors—these four factors help understand how the audiences feel and behave.
+The four psychographic factors of market segmentation are values, beliefs, attitudes, and behaviors; these four factors help explain how audiences feel and behave.

-For example, a political leader’s values, beliefs, attitudes, and behaviors are definitely distinguished from a physician’s.
+For example, a political leader’s values, beliefs, attitudes, and behaviors are clearly distinct from those of a physician.

 Example of Psychographic segmentation